Mark Twain: Financial troubles

-Twain's writings and lectures enabled him to recover financially, combined with the help of his friend, Henry Huttleston Rogers.
-In 1893 he began a friendship with the financier, a principal of Standard Oil, that lasted the remainder of his life.
-Rogers first made him file for bankruptcy in April 1894, then had him transfer the copyrights on his written works to his wife to prevent creditors from gaining possession of them.
-Finally, Rogers took absolute charge of Twain's money until all his creditors were paid.
+Twain's writings and lectures enabled him to recover financially, combined with the help of his friend Henry Huttleston Rogers, a principal of Standard Oil whom he met in 1893.
+Rogers had Twain file for bankruptcy protection in April 1894, then had him transfer the copyrights on his written works to his wife to prevent creditors from gaining possession.
+Rogers also managed Twain's money until all his creditors were paid.

-Twain accepted an offer from Robert Sparrow Smythe and embarked on a year-long around-the-world lecture tour in July 1895 to pay off his creditors in full, although he was no longer under any legal obligation to do so.
+Twain accepted an offer from Robert Sparrow Smythe and embarked on a year-long around-the-world lecture tour in July 1895 to pay off his creditors in full, although Twain was no longer under any legal obligation to do so.
 It was a long, arduous journey, and he was sick much of the time, mostly from a cold and a carbuncle.
-The first part of the itinerary took him across northern America to British Columbia, Canada, until the second half of August.
+The first part of the itinerary took Twain across northern America to British Columbia, Canada, until the second half of August.
 For the second part, he sailed across the Pacific Ocean.
-His scheduled lecture in Honolulu, Hawaii, had to be canceled due to a cholera epidemic.
+Twain's scheduled lecture in Honolulu, Hawaii, had to be canceled due to a cholera epidemic.
 Twain went on to Fiji, Australia, New Zealand, Sri Lanka, India, Mauritius, and South Africa.
 His three months in India became the centerpiece of his 712-page book Following the Equator.
-In the second half of July 1896, he sailed back to England, completing his circumnavigation of the world begun 14 months before.
+In the second half of July 1896, Twain sailed back to England, completing his circumnavigation of the world begun 14 months before.